What you include in your diet is as important as what you exclude.

 1 per day, with vitamin B12 (2.4 micrograms/day), without iron (unless woman of childbearing age or prescribed by your physician), providing 100% RDA.

 The American Heart Association recommends aiming for 1 gram of EPA +DHA per day for individuals with heart disease and 2-4 grams per day for high triglycerides, under a physician’s care.

 Strict vegetarians may opt to take flaxseed oil capsules or ground flaxseed.
 However, this is not the general recommendation, as the omega-3 fatty acids in flaxseed are not as bioavailable as those in fish oil.
 Plankton-based omega-3 fatty acids are another alternative.

 Warning: people who have unstable angina or severe congestive heart failure should not take omega-3 fatty acids (fish oil), as taking fish oil may increase the risk of sudden cardiac death for people with these conditions.
 For more information see Dr. Ornish’s Newsweek column, The Dark Side of Good Fats.

 Omega-3 fatty acid supplements are available at most retail stores, health food stores and local grocery stores.
-Select brands that have toxic substances removed such as mercury, PCB, dioxin, etc. Products with “liver” in their title, such as cod liver oil, are not appropriate.
-Fish oil supplements should not contain cholesterol.
+Choose a high quality brand, free of contaminants with toxic substances removed such as mercury, PCB, and doxin.
+Select a cholesterol-free fish oil supplement without the “liver” in the title such as cod liver oil.

 Participants are encouraged to check with their physician before taking any vitamin, mineral or herbal supplement.